xplorer²

 taskbar

 The percent progress and estimated time left are not very accurate, especially when copying subfolders or skipping lots of files in backup mode.
 Knowing how long a task is going to take won't make it complete any faster!
-If you want accurate estimates, tick the option"Calculate total file size upfront" — but this may delay the start of the transfer if there are many files/folders selected.
+If you want accurate estimates, tick the option "Precalculate size" — but this may delay the start of the transfer if there are many files/folders selected.

 A pause button exists to temporarily halt the file copy (for whatever reason); then click on resume button to continue, or cancel to abort the copy altogether.
 If you abort, the files transferred up to that point are not deleted.
 Whatever's done, is done.
 If you want to restart a failed or abandoned copy, use "Overwrite if newer else skip" option (see below) so that you don't waste time with files that were successfully copied in the first attempt.